feroldi/ricing/chapter1/item1.md

 ---

-Before we go on this, let's just make sure there's no confusion about this detail of the file system.
+Before we go on with this, let's just make sure there's no confusion about this detail of the file system.
 A _symbolic link_ is basically a shortcut to some file in that file system.
 Technically speaking, a symlink file holds a path name (literally a string inside it), which